ironcore-dev/ironcore/docs/api-reference/compute.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Deprecated: Use LocalDisk to provide a bootable disk
-<p>Image is the optional URL providing the operating system image of the machine.</p>
+Image is the optional URL providing the operating system image of the machine.</p>
 </td>
 </tr>
 <tr>